 It is irrefutable that scientific research has been essential to human existence since the dawn of time.
 Some people believe that the government should manage the work of scientists.
 Although there are some benefits to this, such as getting loans and helping in the country’s overall development, some drawbacks include autocracy from the government side and decreased work output by scientists.

 To start with the positives, researchers being supervised by the government, firstly, will enable them to solicit funds or even get loans from the government when the need arises.
 Undoubtedly, scientific research demands a huge monetary investment ranging from various assessments, control experiments and other related field works.
 Raising this capital becomes a challenge for most scientists.
-However, when the government leaders are somehow moderating their work, they easily get the financial capacity to execute their research plans.
-For instance, in most western countries like the US and UK, most scientific work is supervised by state authorities who provide funds for their work.
+However, when government leaders are somehow moderating their work, they easily get the financial capacity to execute their research plans.
+For instance, in most Western countries like the US and UK, most scientific work is supervised by state authorities who provide funds for their work.
 Secondly, another crucial benefit is that this can lead to the overall development of the country’s economy.
 When researchers have the necessary support from the state leaders, they can execute their research plans which, when it results in positive outcomes, lead to an economic boom.

 On the other hand, there are some drawbacks to this phenomenon.
 First, when care is not taken, state authorities can become autocratic in their dealings.
 That is, they will, by all means, dictate for these scientists how to go about their normal work routines.
 This will make them work against their will.
 Additionally, this can affect their work output since they barely find satisfaction in their work.
 Consequently, the quality of work would be affected.
 To buttress this point, an automaker in Ghana named Osafo Kantanka, who was previously doing well on the kind of cars he produced, started performing very badly when he became affiliated with the state authorities.